asnunes/notion-page-to-html/README.md

 ## Supported features

-Most of native notion block are currently supported:
+Most of native notion blocks are currently supported:

 - Headings
 - Text With Decorations